pascalvanderheiden/azd-ais-async/README.md

 [Managed identities](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) allows you to secure communication between services.
 This is done without having the need for you to manage any credentials.

-### Virtual Network

-[Azure Virtual Network](https://azure.microsoft.com/en-us/services/virtual-network/) allows you to create a private network in Azure.
-You can use this to secure communication between services.

-### Azure Private DNS Zone

-[Azure Private DNS Zone](https://docs.microsoft.com/en-us/azure/dns/private-dns-overview) allows you to create a private DNS zone in Azure.
-You can use this to resolve hostnames in your private network.

 ### Application Insights

 [Application Insights](https://azure.microsoft.com/en-us/services/monitor/) allows you to monitor your application.
 You can use this to monitor the performance of your application.